aleksey-zhidkov/spring-petclinic/readme.md

-# Spring PetClinic Sample Application
+# Spring PetClinic Sample Application with Restler

+This repository demonstrates how to write integration tests for existing application using <a href="https://github.com/execlsior-oss/restler">Restler</a>

 ## Understanding the Spring Petclinic application with a few diagrams